WordPress/debug-bar/readme.txt

 Refactor the HTTP Requests panel:
 - Remove jQuery usage
 - Properly display response codes
-- Better CSS to emphasize errors and long requests (>2.5 seconds)
+- Better CSS to emphasize errors and long requests ( > 250ms )

 = 1.1 =
 Add a new panel for HTTP requests using the native WP methods.